← Back to Theologians

 Communion with God

 A profound meditation on the believer's relational experience of the Trinity.
-Owen develops the doctrine of distinct communion with each Person of the Godhead—not just with God in general, but specifically with the Father, the Son, and the Holy Spirit, each in their distinct roles and work.
+Owen develops the truth of distinct communion with each Person of the Godhead—not just with God in general, but specifically with the Father, the Son, and the Holy Spirit, each in their distinct roles and work.

 Here Owen moves beyond systematic categories into the realm of devotional theology: What does it mean to commune with God the Father as the fountain of grace?
 What is the nature of communion with the Son as our Mediator and Redeemer?
 How does the Holy Spirit enable and consummate this fellowship?
 This is experiential theology at its finest.